 About Victory Brewing Company

-Victory Brewing Company is a privately held microbrewery headquartered in Downingtown, Pennsylvania.
-Begun by Bill Covaleski and Ron Barchet, childhood friends who met on a school bus in 1973, the brewery formally began operations in February of 1996.
-Victory, Pennsylvania’s widely acclaimed brewery and restaurant, now serves fans of fully flavored beers in 29 states with innovative beers melding European ingredients and technology with American creativity.
+Victory Brewing Company is a craft brewery headquartered in Downingtown, PA.
+Founded by childhood friends, Bill Covaleski and Ron Barchet, Victory officially opened its doors in February of 1996.
+Victory’s second state of the art brewery opened in February of 2014 in Parkesburg, PA to serve fans of fully flavored beers in 37 states with innovative beers melding European ingredients and technology with American creativity.
+In addition to the original Downingtown brewpub, Victory’s second brewpub is in Kennett Square, while Parkesburg recently launched self-guided tours and the third brewpub.
 To learn more about Victory Brewing Company, visit us on the web at www.victorybeer.com.